 Abstract

-Background: Siblings of children with disabilities experience conflicting emotions and have an increased risk of mental health problems.
-Several sibling interventions have been developed, but few are readily available, leaving many siblings without support.
-Therefore, an easily accessible, sibling serious game was developed.
-This study assessed the effectiveness of ‘Broodles’ in promoting quality of life, and a range of inter- and intrapersonal factors in siblings (6–9 years) of children with intellectual disabilities or visual impairments.
-Social validity and perceived learning outcomes were evaluated.
-Methods: A randomized controlled trial with a waitlist control group was conducted.
-In total, 107 parent-child dyads completed questionnaires at three timepoints, across 12–14 weeks.
+Background: Siblings of children with neurodevelopmental conditions experience conflicting emotions and have an increased risk of mental health problems.
+Several sibling interventions have been developed, but few are readily available, leaving many siblings unsupported.
+Therefore, the free, online, self-administered sibling serious game ‘Broodles’ was developed.
+This study assessed its social validity and effectiveness in promoting quality of life, and inter- and intrapersonal factors in siblings (6–9 years) of children with intellectual disabilities and/or visual impairments.
+Methods: A mixed methods, waitlist control group, randomized controlled trial was conducted.
+In total, 107 Dutch or Belgian parent-child dyads completed questionnaires at three timepoints (baseline, one-month post-test, two-month follow-up).
 The intervention group also completed post-test interviews.
-Interaction effects were assessed using multilevel modelling, and thematic analysis was applied to the evaluations.
-Results: Significant, weak interaction effects were found on sibling negative adjustment, but only in those who completed ≥75% of the game or followed the study timeline.
-Regardless of group, (very) small, significant improvements over time were found on several outcomes.
+Effects were assessed using multilevel modelling, and thematic analysis was applied to the evaluations.
+Results: Significant, weak interaction effects (R² = .03–.06) were found on sibling negative adjustment, but only in those who completed ≥75% of the game and followed the study timeline.
+Regardless of group, (very) small, significant improvements over time were found on several outcomes (R² = .01–.06).
 ‘Broodles’ was experienced as fun (80%) and helpful (79%).
-Perceived learning outcomes were present on the themes: ‘sibling awareness and validation’, ‘emotions and needs’, ‘coping with emotions and situations’ and ‘family interactions’.
+Perceived learning outcomes included the themes: ‘sibling awareness and validation’, ‘emotions and needs’, ‘coping with emotions and situations’ and ‘family interactions’.
 Conclusion: Although quantitative data showed small effects, qualitative data revealed a variety of learning outcomes which can contribute to siblings’ resilience, and prevention of mental health problems.
-To unlock its full potential, future studies should examine how adding intervention elements can enhance the intervention’s impact.
+To unlock its full potential, future studies should examine if additional family-targeted components can enhance the intervention’s impact.

 Article activity feed